Partnering with HRCI

 - If there is the existence of, or an opportunity to build, a long-term relationship.

 We understand that partnerships are complex and that everyone has limitations and restrictions, and so we are always happy to at least have a conversation.
 Depending on its scale and nature, if we agree to a partnership, we often suggest developing a memorandum of understanding (MoU) early in the discussions.
 This helps to avoid any misunderstandings or issues as we work together.
+For more information on how to think about a partnership with HRCI or any other charity please see the guide mentioned below.

 Thanks for reading and please get/stay in touch, if you would like to discuss a partnership with us.
 You can email HRCI CEO, Dr Avril Kennan (firstname.lastname@example.org)